 We regularly review a number of metrics, including the key metrics listed below, to evaluate our business, measure our performance, identify trends affecting our business, formulate financial projections, and make operating and strategic decisions.
 We believe it is important to evaluate these metrics for the United States and International segments.
-International is defined as all non-U.S. markets in which we operate.
-International markets will likely perform differently from the U.S. market due to a variety of factors, including our operating history in the market, our rate of investment, market size, market maturity, and other dynamics unique to each country.
+The International segment derives revenues from marketplace subscriptions, advertising services, and other revenues from customers outside of the United States.
+International markets perform differently from the United States market due to a variety of factors, including our operating history in the market, our rate of investment, market size, market maturity, and other dynamics unique to each country.